Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-game-of-dilemmas/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "The Game of Dilemmas"
-headerTitle: "Create the juiciest dilemmas that have players doubt themselves"
 blurb: "Combine a positive and negative card from your hand to create a dilemma.
 If yours is the most controversial, you score the most points!"
-blurbShort: "Create tough dilemmas by combining cards from your hand, then make sure yours gets the most controversial votes."
+# blurb: "Create tough dilemmas by combining cards from your hand, then make sure yours gets the most controversial votes."
 downloadLink: "https://drive.google.com/drive/folders/1b-raHI4BNZjow8E4X9Qc7ZLWbr4jZ3ne"

-color: "green"

 date: 2024-12-26

 difficulty: "no-brainer"
 genres: ["family", "party"]
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 tags: ["social", "emotional", "guessing", "sorting", "creative"]
 themes: ["colorful"]